HKF: Hierarchical Kalman Filtering with Online Learned Evolution Priors for Adaptive ECG Denoising: Online Prior Learning and Parameter Estimation

 \subsection{Discussion}

-\acs{hkf} exploits both intra- and inter-\ac{hb} relations via the proposed \ac{ss} model and can operate on multi-dimensional data, thereby also exploiting spatial relations across \ac{ecg} signals recorded with multiple electrodes.
-Our derivation imposes several simplifications, mainly concerning properties of the process and observation noise covariances, that make \acs{hkf} analytically tractable and keep computational loads relatively manageable.
-A natural extension of \acs{hkf} would be to replace the intra- and inter-\ac{hb} smoothing and filtering with the recently proposed \acl{rn} and \acl{kn}~\cite{ni2021rtsnet,KalmanNetTSP} respectively. yielding a \emph{hybrid} \acl{mb}/\acl{dd} \ac{ecg} denoiser.
-We anticipate that this extension, which is left for future study, will further improve the performance as it relaxes the simplifications mentioned above and improves upon \acs{hkf} noise tolerance.
+The proposed \ac{hkf} leverages both intra- and inter-\ac{hb} relations through the introduced \ac{ss} model and can process multi-dimensional data.
+This feature enables the exploitation of spatial relations across \ac{ecg} signals recorded using multiple electrodes.
+Although our derivation involves several simplifications—particularly regarding the properties of process and observation noise covariances—these make the \ac{hkf} analytically tractable and ensure the computational demands remain relatively manageable.
+We observed improvements when integrating multi-channel information during the inter-filtering process.
+Furthermore, exploring additional techniques to achieve faster estimates of the covariance matrices could be fruitful.

+A natural extension of \ac{hkf} would involve replacing the intra- and inter-HB smoothing and filtering with the recently proposed RTSNet and KalmanNet~\cite{RTSNet_TSP,KalmanNetTSP}, respectively.
+This modification would yield a hybrid \acl{mb} / \acl{dd} \ac{ecg} denoiser.
+We anticipate that such extensions, reserved for future exploration, will further boost performance by relaxing the aforementioned simplifications and enhancing \ac{hkf}'s noise tolerance.

+Given that \ac{hkf} is anchored in a statistical Bayesian approach, it is possible to extend it into an algorithm that can filter \acp{ecg}, regardless of the presence of arrhythmia, and concurrently detect arrhythmias.
+This detection might employ a likelihood-ratio test contrasting the intra- and inter-filters.
+There are numerous potential applications for \ac{hkf}, such as its incorporation into smartwatches or its use in monitoring oxygen levels during labor.
+Each potential application presents its own set of challenges that warrant exploration.
+For instance, it would be vital to assess the interplay between the algorithms separating fetal from maternal signals in relation to \ac{hkf}, or to address the subtleties of lower amplitude signals typical in these scenarios.